-Rosemary in accounting knows that TMX Supply is always at least one month behind in paying their invoice.
+Rosemary in accounting knows that TMX Supply is always at least one month behind in paying its invoice.
 But the CEO's brother-in-law owns TMX Supply, and there's an unwritten arrangement to not charge late payment fees.

-If Mark or Rosemary leaves the company, the wealth of knowledge and intimate, critical details that they've built over the years are at risk of leaving too.
+If Mark or Rosemary leaves the company, the wealth of knowledge and intimate, critical details that they've built over the years are at risk of leaving, too.

 As a leader, you need to plan for specific knowledge transfer, as well as for continuity of the culture and values that your staff and customers have come to expect.
 This takes a two-part approach:

 - Planning for retention, to keep as many good people as possible within the organization, and to ensure there are internal candidates ready to step into positions.

 - Planning for succession, to provide the necessary human capital needed to achieve business results.